How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Hold it for 2–3 seconds

-Identify one fruit and one non-fruit note
+Identify one fruit note and one non-fruit note

-Note acidity, body, tannin (if red)
+Notice acidity, body, and tannins (if it’s red)

-If you do this once per bottle, your palate grows extremely fast.
+Then drink normally and enjoy.
+That’s it.
+If you do this once per bottle, your palate improves quickly.

-6. Practice Smelling Everyday Ingredients
+Practice Smelling Everyday Ingredients

 Lemon